Asana tracks your tasks but not the tide window your dock build has to hit

 How to choose a developer in Savannah

 Hire a team that asks what governs your project before they talk task boards, because the constraint is the whole point.
 Have them explain how they'd model a tide window or a permit dependency and feed it into the critical path.
 Confirm resourcing for shared crews across concurrent projects and a migration plan off your current spreadsheet.
-Adjacent systems worth scoping: a field service management system, a custom CRM (Customer Relationship Management), and business intelligence dashboards for portfolio reporting.
+Adjacent systems worth scoping: a field service management system, a custom CRM (Customer Relationship Management), and business intelligence (BI) dashboards for portfolio reporting.

 - !They treat your project as generic tasks; ask how they model a tide or permit constraint